Some Minneapolis activists doubt disbanding police will work

 “We have difficulty both terminating and disciplining officers, and then getting that termination or discipline to stick,” Frey said.
 “We’re going after the police union, the police union contract, the arbitration provisions that mandate that we have arbitration at the end of the process, and oftentimes that reverts the officer to right back where they were to begin with.”

 Alondra Cano, one of the nine council members who said they support disbanding, called impending change “a process” that is just beginning.
-She invited community input.

-“Nobody is saying we want to abolish health or safety,” Cano said Monday in an interview with WCCO radio.
-“What we are saying is we have a broken system that is not producing the outcomes we want.”
+Meanwhile, she said the council will look at redirecting funding from the police department toward the city’s office of violence prevention and other community safety strategies that will “help inform and bring life to that new public safety system that we all want to create”.

+Ellison said the city will continue to fund safety initiatives like the Group Violence Intervention program, which started in 2017 with the aim of reducing gun violence.

+“I think that we owe it to ourselves as a community to sort of put our resources behind those things that we already know are working,” Ellison said.
+“But we are not going to hit the eject button without a fully realized plan.”

 Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.